conekta/conekta-.net/docs/BlacklistApi.md

 <a name="createnewblacklistrule"></a>
 # **CreateNewBlacklistRule**
-> void CreateNewBlacklistRule (CreateRiskRulesData createRiskRulesData = null)
+> BlacklistRuleResponse CreateNewBlacklistRule (CreateRiskRulesData createRiskRulesData)

 Create a blacklisted rule